FYI can be integrated with digital signature providers DocuSign for digital signing.

 When the Document is Signed in DocuSign

-When using DocuSign to get your client to sign documents, you can set up DocuSign so that documents will be dropped back into your practice's OneDrive (see below).
+When using DocuSign to get your client to sign documents, you can configure DocuSign so that documents will be dropped back into your practice's OneDrive (see below for how this is configured).
 FYI is polling OneDrive.
 When the client has signed the document, FYI will bring the signed document back into FYI.

 Using the unique reference number, FYI will update the underlying document as a higher version and automatically update the workflow status to "Client Signed".

-This shows as a three document thread.
-This has the signed document at the top of the thread, then the Weblink document below this in the thread (as a record of the send), and then the original document.
+For a single document, the signed PDF is automatically added to the top of the thread, then the Web Link document below this in the thread (as a record of the send) and then the original document.
 Threads for documents display in the same way as email threads.
 Refer to Managing Email Threads.

 Configuring DocuSign to Upload Signed Documents

-To set up in DocuSign so that documents are dropped back into your practice's OneDrive so they can be brought in automatically to FYI, please refer to the DocuSign help topic Connect.
-From here you set up DocuSign to drop bank signed documents are dropped back into your practice's OneDrive in FYI - Clients.
+To set up DocuSign so that documents are dropped back into the users' folders FYI - My Imports in your practice's OneDrive so they can be brought in automatically to FYI, you need to set add the configuration to DocuSign.
+Refer to Configuring DocuSign to Upload Signed Documents in Integration with DocuSign.